-ANDE believes that targeted support for SGBs represents the most effective way to create the kinds of jobs that can lift families, and entire nations, out of poverty and create inclusive and sustainable prosperity.
+Targeted support for SGBs represents the most effective way to create jobs that can lift families, and entire nations, out of poverty and build inclusive and sustainable prosperity.

 Small and growing businesses (SGBs) are defined by ANDE as commercially viable businesses with five to 250 employees that have significant potential, and ambition, for growth.
 Typically, SGBs seek growth capital from $20,000 to $2 million.

 SGBs do more than just create jobs.
 They also improve the health, well-being, education, and economic opportunities for their communities, and can help create a greener and more sustainable economy.
 ANDE believes that SGBs are critical in helping achieve the United Nations Sustainable Development Goals (SDGs or global goals) for 2030.